-Indicator Kogarah + Hurstville St George St George + Canterbury Operating Performance Meets the benchmark Does not meet the benchmark Meets the benchmark Own Source Revenue Meets the benchmark Meets the benchmark Meets the benchmark Debt Service Cover Meets the benchmark Meets the benchmark Meets the benchmark Asset Maintenance Meets the benchmark Does not meet the benchmark Does not meet the benchmark Asset Renewal Does not meet the benchmark Does not meet the benchmark Does not meet the benchmark Infrastructure Backlog Meets the benchmark Does not meet the benchmark Does not meet the benchmark Real Operating Expenditure Meets the benchmark Meets the benchmark Meets the benchmark
+Indicator St George St George + Canterbury Operating Performance Meets the benchmark Meets the benchmark Own Source Revenue Meets the benchmark Meets the benchmark Debt Service Cover Meets the benchmark Meets the benchmark Asset Maintenance Does not meet the benchmark Does not meet the benchmark Asset Renewal Does not meet the benchmark Does not meet the benchmark Infrastructure Backlog Does not meet the benchmark Does not meet the benchmark Real Operating Expenditure Meets the benchmark Meets the benchmark

-On most measures, particularly the asset related benchmarks, Kogarah performs better than the other councils involved in the potential mergers.
-As a result some of the merger options do not meet the asset related benchmarks.
+The performance of Rockdale and Canterbury in the asset related benchmarks results in the merger options not meeting the asset related benchmarks.
 This means that in order for the merger options to meet the asset maintenance, asset renewal and infrastructure backlog ratios a funding gap exists.
 This is set out in the table below.